-Homeless students are defined as individuals lacking a fixed, regular and nighttime residence, which include the following conditions: living in hotels, motels, camp grounds; living in emergency shelters either transitional or domestic violence; awaiting foster care; unaccompanied youth and run away children; families temporarily doubled up due to loss of housing (fire, eviction, etc.); living in cars, parks, public spaces.
+Homeless students are defined as individuals lacking a fixed, regular and nighttime residence, which include the following conditions: living in hotels, motels, camp grounds; living in emergency shelters either transitional or domestic violence; unaccompanied youth and run away children; families temporarily doubled up due to loss of housing (fire, eviction, etc.); living in cars, parks, public spaces.

-Resident families are encouraged to contact the District Homeless Liaison, their school counselor or their building principal to discuss their situation.
+Resident families are encouraged to contact the District Homeless Liaison, Maggie Stern, 717-506-3384, their school counselor or their building principal to discuss their situation.
 Families new to the district should speak with the Central Registration staff during their registration appointment.